mike325/SentimentAnalyzer/README.md

 ToDo list

+- [ ] Document the API and the project
 - [X] Enable at least one social network API (Twitter)
 - [X] Enable crawler script which uses social networks APIs
 - [X] Enable historic and real time queries